-- Gold Creek and the related Gold Creek Protection Zone; - the property's primary owner the Alaska Mental Health Trust; - Regional U.S. Coast Guard and NOAA bases of operation; - Cultural facilities, including The State Museum and Centennial Hall; - Areas of government, including the State Capitol Building and City Hall; - the City Cruise Terminal) as well as the privately held South Franklin Street Dock; - Predominantly tourism related commercial establishments along South Franklin Street; - The Goldbelt Tram facility; - Taku Oil, and Delta Western: - The CBJ's Waste Water Treatment Plant; and, - The Little Rock Dump, a vacant and closed parcel previously used as a sludge landfill site.
+- The Juneau-Douglas Bridge, the principal access point for residents and visitors to Douglas Island; - Gold Creek and the related Gold Creek Protection Zone; - The Subport, once a secondary port during World War II, and now an area of redevelopment focus by the property's primary owner the Alaska Mental Health Trust; - Regional U.S. Coast Guard and NOAA bases of operation; - Cultural facilities, including The State Museum and Centennial Hall; - Downtown offices and commercial establishments and recreational areas, such as Marine Park; - Areas of government, including the State Capitol Building and City Hall; - Cruise facilities at the Steamship Wharf and Cold Storage/South Ferry Dock (also referred to as the City Cruise Terminal) as well as the privately held South Franklin Street Dock; - Predominantly tourism related commercial establishments along South Franklin Street; - The Goldbelt Tram facility: - Marine dependent and related industrial uses at the AJ Rock Dump, including Alaska Marine Lines, Taku Oil, and Delta Western; - The CBJ's Waste Water Treatment Plant; and, - The Little Rock Dump, a vacant and closed parcel previously used as a sludge landfill site.